Beacham Theatre: Modifications

-In 1936 Art Deco styling with Mediterranean-style tile was added to the facade and extensive neon lighting was installed the on the entrance overhang.
+In 1936 Art Deco styling with Mediterranean-style tile was added to the facade and extensive neon lighting was installed on the entrance overhang.
 Inside, the theater was modernized to provide lighted stairs, air conditioning into the dressing rooms, an enlarged auditorium, and improved seating.
 Capacity was reduced to 1,051.
 To diminish echoes from the projectors and recorded sound equipment, the auditorium was carpeted with a floral pattern and the plaster walls were covered with an Ozite material.
 Vernon Hunter oversaw the modernization.

 Beacham Theatre upstairs offices in March 1991.

 In 1954 the look of the theater was modernized once again with the removal of parapets, cornices, and windows.
 The marquee was replaced with a new porcelain one.
 The lobby was enclosed with glass doors and the boxoffice was moved to the right side of the lobby exterior and rebuilt.
 An entirely new stucco sheeting was installed over the facade, a wide screen was installed, and new decorations and push-back seats were added with additional alterations to the floor plan and seating areas.
 Capacity was reduced to 650.

 In 1964 the proscenium was modified to accommodate the installation of Cinerama widescreen.
 A new projection room was constructed under the balcony to accommodate 70-mm projectors.

 By 1975 the theater was no longer being used as a feature cinema.
 For the 1976 opening of the Great Southern Music Hall, the theater's interior and stage were remodeled, the proscenium was rebuilt, balcony seating was added.
 The facade was repainted with Art Deco graphics and a large mural was painted on the back of the theater.
 Capacity was increased to 765.

 The balcony was remodeled in March 1991 revealing the theater's original 35 mm film projection port.

 The balcony was extended in 1981.

 In 1984 the theater cinema's 765 seats were removed and sold and the sloped auditorium floor was terraced.
 Buffet dinner tables for 400 and balcony tables for 100 were added.
 The backstage area was remodeled, and the balcony was restored back to its original shape.
 Exterior drainage was improved.

 The degraded ceiling plasterwork was repaired and repainted, the roof was replaced and wiring were upgraded in 1988.
 External air conditioning was being pumped in.

 By 1991 the balcony was renovated and re-extended and the 70 mm film projection room under the balcony had been removed and the air conditioning repaired.
 Opera boxes were installed on the second floor of either side of the stage and the DJ booth was relocated shortly thereafter.